Skip to content

 Andy Mort, a sound artist, songwriter and slow coach, is the creator of this membership community for sensitive souls and gentle rebels.

-It allows members to connect with other HSPs, attend weekly Zoom calls, access recorded workshops, and explore more resources at their pace.
+It allows members to connect with other Christian HSPs, attend weekly Zoom calls, access recorded workshops, and explore more resources at their own pace.

-She started this group for anyone interested in learning more about what it means to be an HSP and for HSPs to support one another.
-And her next online meeting is on July 22nd.
+She started this group to support anyone interested in learning more about what it means to be an HSP and to provide a space for HSPs to help one another.

 Imagine a community of people who have all been called too sensitive that come together to share and learn while genuinely affirming one another.

-That’s what the HSP Support Group Circle by Melissa Noel is all about.
-It offers a supportive space where Highly Sensitive People (HSPs) may learn to thrive and have meaningful connections.
+The HSP Resilience Circle by Melissa Noel Renzi is that kind of community for HSPs.
+It offers a supportive space where Highly Sensitive People (HSPs) can learn to thrive and have meaningful connections.

-The first six Highly Sensitive Person support groups are not on social media platforms.
+The first seven Highly Sensitive Person support groups are not on social media platforms.
 All you need is an online connection and login credentials.

-And they are for people who prefer to find support away from the pressures and noise of most online platforms.
+They are for people who prefer to find support away from the pressures and noise of most online platforms – a common preference for many HSPs.

-But if you’re active on Social Media and are looking for HSP support groups to join, we have a list of Facebook groups for the Highly Sensitive Person.
+But if you want to browse available HSP support groups on Social Media, this section shares a list of Facebook groups for the Highly Sensitive Person.

 1. Elaine Aron and High Sensitivity

-With over 7.8K members, this is a private Facebook group about being a Highly Sensitive Person (HSP).
-It shares content from Dr. Elaine Aron and other related research and content about the trait.
+With over 7.9K members, this is a private Facebook group about being a Highly Sensitive Person (HSP).
+It shares content from Dr Elaine Aron and other related research and content about the trait.

 2. Highly Sensitive People